metagenome-atlas/atlas/README.md

 Three commands to start analysing your metagenome data:
 ```
-    conda create -n atlasenv -y -c bioconda -c conda-forge metagenome-atlas
+    conda install -y -c bioconda -c conda-forge metagenome-atlas
-    source activate atlasenv
     atlas init --db-dir databases path/to/fastq/files
     atlas run all
 ```
-All databases and dependencies are installed on the fly in the directory `db-dir`.
+All databases and dependencies are installed on the fly in the directory `databases`.

-You want to run these three commands on the example_data on the GitHub repo.
+You want to run these three commands on the [example data](https://github.com/metagenome-atlas/atlas/exmple_data).
 If you have more time, then we recommend you configure atlas according to your needs.
   - check the `samples.tsv`
   - edit the `config.yaml`